Shots Fired: 3 Years Is The Best Age Gap Between Siblings

-The Best Age Gap Between Siblings Is 3 Years & Here's Why
+The Best Age Gap Between Siblings Was 3 Years For My Family

 I always knew I wanted to have at least two kids.
 So, after I had my first child, I didn't have to decide whether or not have a second, but when.
 In other words, I had to try to figure out what's the best age gap between siblings.